Bigfoot, or Sasquatch, is a giant ape-like creature believed to roam North America, but is he real?

 Both terms essentially describe the same elusive and mysterious being purported to inhabit remote wilderness areas across the continent.

-Native American cultures have a rich oral tradition that includes various stories and legends about Sasquatch, or similar beings, depending on the specific tribe and region.
+Native American cultures have a rich oral tradition that, depending on the specific tribe and region, includes various stories and legends about Sasquatch or similar beings.

-Many indigenous peoples across North America have their own names and interpretations for the creature, reflecting the diversity of their cultures and beliefs.
+Many indigenous peoples across North America have their names and interpretations of the creature, reflecting the diversity of their cultures and beliefs.

 Some Native American tribes have stories about encounters with Sasquatch-like beings that date back centuries.